top of page

 These claims may sound incredulous.
 But, with our partners and researchers at ACSI Labs we’ve seen them proven with over 10,000 participants.
 And we have the peer reviewed research to back it up.

-Expert Virtual Worlds can develop specific technical skills or generic skills like leadership and safety.
+Expert Worlds can develop specific technical skills or generic skills like leadership and safety.

 What if before appointing every new mine site GM you could put them into a simulation with a generic stressed asset (productivity is low, equipment is old, staff turnover is high, the community relationship is shaky, the mine is polluting the environment).
 And they rehearse how to recover the operation to profit while being exposed to random challenging events.